smukvica/itech_naloga/README.md

 Final *n* arguments are meant to be the names for the data fields.
 The names should be given as one name one argument.

 All arguments can be omitted and the default values will be used.
 Alternatively a config file can be setup.
 The file is constructed by writing argument names in lines and save as *config*.
+The file location needs to be in the working directory when running client executable.

 Example of config file: